 Political Power and Class Struggle

 An examination of key concepts in the Marxist understanding of political power, the state, and social class.
-Readings will include works by Karl Marx, Antonio Gramsci, and Nicos Poulantzas.
+The rightward turn in politics today and the conditions that characterize contemporary class struggles will be addressed.
+Readings will include works by Karl Marx, Antonio Gramsci, Nicos Poulantzas, and Ugo Palheta.

 Fantasy, Fetish, and the Radical Imagination